 Nursing students also participate in unique learning environments that may put them at risk for exposure to pathogens during pandemics and may put others in the class, lab, or simulation at risk.
-In order for students to meet the objectives of the courses and clinical courses, ensure the safety of both student and patients, a student must be able to meet certain physical and mental
+In order for students to meet the objectives of the courses and clinical courses, ensure the safety of both student and patients, a student must be able to meet certain physical and mental demands and be considered fit for duty to attend clinical.
+See Physical and Mental Demands for Nursing Students.

-- 1. Nursing students are expected to stay home or in their dorm room if exhibiting any of the symptoms and contact the Student Health Center Nurse Practitioner, their course faculty and chair of the department: - Temperature 100.4 Fahrenheit or higher - Diarrhea - Vomiting - Body aches with cough, nasal congestion or drainage - Positive Covid-19 or Influenza results - Other symptoms may be added as more information is provided. - 2.
+- 1. Nursing students are expected to stay home or in their dorm room if exhibiting any of the symptoms and contact the Student Health Center Nurse Practitioner, their course faculty and chair of the department: - Temperature 100.4 Fahrenheit or higher - Diarrhea - Vomiting - · Body aches with cough, nasal congestion or drainage - Positive Covid-19 or Influenza results - Other symptoms may be added as more information is provided. - 2.
 A student experiencing any of the above symptoms, serious illness, injury, emergency room visit, mental health emergency, missed exam or missed clinical day due to illness will need to complete a Clearance to Participate form to return to class/clinical/lab/simulation and submit the form to the Chair of the Nursing Department.
 The notification is required regardless of whether the student is in a clinical rotation at the time.
-(See form Appendix M in Student handbook). - 3.
-A student must be fever free and free from diarrhea and /or vomiting for 24 hours before returning to class/clinical/lab/simulation
+(See form Appendix M in Student handbook).

+3. A student must be fever free and free from diarrhea and /or vomiting for 24 hours before returning to class/clinical/lab/simulation